arthurOmanko/HSVoiceCommandVR/README.md

 This mod is for incorporating many Voice Commands in MainGame/StudioNEO (some functions are restricted in MainGame).
-Many actions, face/hand/body expressions or operations get able to be invoked by real voices (or voice pannel on GUI).
+Many actions, face/hand/body expressions or operations get able to be invoked by real voices (or voice panel on GUI).

 ## [Installation]